-Albums, when they’re good and truly embody the best aspects of their creator’s intent, can be a transcendent listening experience.
+When albums truly embody the best aspects of their creator’s intent, they can provide a transcendent listening experience.
 Sunn O))), since their inception in 1998, have worked within a realm of droning metal to produce works that challenge on every conceivable level.
-They’re pioneers, explorers of the brutal boundaries of metal, and as such their new album Life Metal ruthlessly mocks, defames, and obliterates any concept of joyless and blackened depravity.
+They’re pioneers, explorers of both the brutal and ethereal boundaries of metal, and as such their new album Life Metal ruthlessly mocks, defames, and obliterates any concept of joyless and blackened depravity.
 It is instead, true to its titular intent, a miasma of creative fervor and energy.

 “Between Sleipnir’s Breaths” is the opening track of the album, and beyond its obliterating droning—the heights of which are so extreme that they sleep below the cosmos itself—is a delicate and at times romantic reimagining of the tenets of experimental metal.
-Every crushing chord, no matter how long it lingers here, is a trilobite of analog ether, something left behind every moment that leaves behind a vapor, an air of satisfaction and earthen prominence.
+Every crushing chord, no matter how long it lingers here, is a trilobite of analog ether, through which every moment leaves behind a vapor, an air of satisfaction and earthen prominence.

 The phrase “wall of sound” has been included too many times to count in reviews of Sunn O))) albums, but it’s a cliché for a reason.
 The wall presented throughout Life Metal is a rich tapestry of organic sonic purity, and a bold new direction for an innovative duo that has done well to define themselves through the intensity of their sonic creations and deeply affecting vision.